Help the Rescued Elephants at the Cambodia Elephant Sanctuary

 The Elephant Sanctuary is a place where mahouts can go to work, earn an income and look after their elephants in a way that keeps the elephants best interests at heart.

 To help pay for this the project welcomes volunteers who can immerse themselves in the simple yet amazing daily routine of the elephants and mahouts.
-Long after volunteers have left, thanks to your visit the project can continue paying wages, buying rice and foodstuffs, fuel and bananas and letting the lovely elephants rest in forest that is dedicated solely to their use.
+Long after volunteers have left, thanks to your visit the project can continue paying wages, providing care and letting the wonderful elephants rest in forest that is dedicated solely to their use.

 There is always a range of tasks to be carried out by volunteers and you will work with our local staff on some or all of the following: